-Free access to CELA and Bookshare collections of more than 500,000 titles for all ages in English and French.
+Free access to CELA and Bookshare collections of more than 700,000 titles for all ages in English and French.

-- Human-narrated audio, accessible ebooks and braille - Books for school: books by Canadian authors, classics, social issues, books for novel studies - Books for fun: popular series, bestsellers, and non-fiction - Magazines in DAISY text: Highlights, Seventeen and more - Books for popular reading programs like the Ontario Library Association's Forest of Reading.
+- Variety of formats including human narrated audio, accessible ebooks and braille - Books for school: books by Canadian authors, classics, social issues, books for novel studies - · Books for fun: popular series, bestsellers, and non-fiction - · Magazines in DAISY text: Highlights, Seventeen and more - Books for popular reading programs like the Ontario Library Association's Forest of Reading and TD Summer Reading Club.